 Easter Island in 4 Days

-We spent four days on Easter Island to visit the iconic moai statues (plus a fifth day travelling back to Santiago).
-Easter Island is a very long way from anywhere.
-It’s remote and expensive and there’s not a huge amount to do here other than the iconic moai.
-Our accommodation was terrible and as a tourist, I felt like a rather unwelcome but necessary source of much needed income, rather than a welcome guest.
-However, the island is fascinating and ruggedly beautiful, so I think I would still recommend visiting.
+We spent four days on Easter Island, primarily to visit the iconic moai statues.
+The island is a very, very long way from anywhere.
+In fact, the nearest inhabited land is 1150 miles away and mainland Chile is over 2000 miles away.
+It’s extremely remote, very expensive and there’s not a huge amount to do here other than visit the moai statues.
+Our accommodation was poor and as a tourist, I felt like a rather unwelcome but necessary source of much needed income, rather than a welcome guest.
+However, the statues are fascinating and the island is ruggedly beautiful, so I would probably still recommend visiting.

 There are daily flights between Santiago and Hanga Roa.
-Departure is a little complicated, as Easter Island is not quite international, not quite domestic, so has its own (not particularly obvious) departure area.
+Departure is a little complicated, as Easter Island is not quite international, yet not quite domestic.
+So at the airport it has its own (not particularly obvious) departure area.

-With three full days on the island, we spent the first and third following the two main circuits; North East and South West.
+The capital, Hanga Roa is easily covered on foot.
+There are also plenty of great hiking options nearby.
+With three full days on the island, we spent the first and third day following the two main tourist circuits; North East and South West.
 Both are around 30 miles in length.
-There are plenty of tour options, but we opted to rent a car and do our own thing.
-On the middle day, we went for a hike along the coast which covers the area in between.
+There are plenty of tour options available, but we opted to rent a car and drive ourselves.
+It is possible to hire a car in town, however many hotels also have vehicles you can rent.
+On the middle day, we went for a hike along the coast.

 Day 1Flight to Easter Island